Dikradev/Dikradev/README.md

 ## **☕ About me**
-I'm Dikra 19 yo from Algeria, i like tinkering with random stuff like coding.
+i like tinkering with random stuff like coding.

 ![I have stolen this gif](https://c.tenor.com/CwZDbX7DvR8AAAAd/pixel-sakura.gif)
 ###### (this beauty gif is not mine)